csound-plugins/csound-plugins/docs/opcodes/refvalid.md

 allowing to share a variable across instruments, with opcodes, etc. A reference is a proxy to an axisting variable / array.
 A reference is reference counted and deallocates itself when it falls out of scope without being referenced by any object.
-Since a reference is just an integer, `ref_valid` can be used to check if the given reference index corresponds to a valid reference
+Since a reference is just an integer, `refvalid` can be used to check if the given reference index corresponds to a valid reference

 ## Syntax

-    iout ref_valid iref
+    iout refvalid iref
-    kout ref_valid kref
+    kout refvalid kref

 ## Arguments